13 Jan 2023

-People’s Republic of China (PRC) has released the Personal Information Protection Law (PIPL), which has become effective from November 1, 2021.
+People’s Republic of China (PRC) has released the Personal Information Protection Law (PIPL), which has become effective on November 1, 2021.
 This has great consequences for Chinese companies like Didi’s (ride-hailing company listed in the US) data security arrangement.

 Personal Information includes information recorded by electronic or other means which is related to identified or identifiable natural persons.
-The PIPL further categorizes certain data as Sensitive Personal Information (SPI) which is governed in a somewhat different manner.
-SPI means personal information which if leaked or used in an unauthorized manner, can easily cause harm to the dignity of natural persons, can cause grave harm to their person or property.
+The PIPL further categorizes certain data as Sensitive Personal Information (SPI), which is governed in a somewhat different manner.
+SPI means personal information which, if leaked or used in an unauthorized manner, can easily cause harm to the dignity of natural persons, and can cause grave harm to their person or property.
 SPI includes information on biometric characteristics, religious beliefs, medical health of individuals, financial account details, individual location tracking, as well as personal information of minors under the age of 14 years.

 1. Purpose - Handling of PI is to have a clear and reasonable purpose, use thereof is to be directly related to the handling purpose, and processing should have the minimum possible effect on individual rights and interests.
-This implies that businesses handling PI are required to specify the exact purpose for which such PI is being collected and used and the processing of the PI is to be done only to meet the specified purpose.
+This implies that businesses handling PI are required to specify the exact purpose for which such PI is being collected and used, and the processing of the PI is to be done only to meet the specified purpose.
 Further, any processing or use of such PI should not affect the rights and interests of the data subjects.
-In case of SPI, businesses can process such information only if there is a specific purpose for which such SPI is required.
+In the case of SPI, businesses can process such information only if there is a specific purpose for which such SPI is required.

 3. Accuracy and completeness of PI - Businesses are to ensure that the data stored with them is accurate and complete.